- Faith and Worship

 The somber and simple nature of the Good Friday liturgy "brings the faithful face to face with the cross, the great scandal and paradox of Christianity," explains Carl E. Olson of Our Sunday Visitor.
 Key to the liturgy is the veneration of the cross, during which, "each person acknowledges the instrument of Christ's death and publicly demonstrates their willingness to take up their cross and follow Christ, regardless of what trials and sufferings it might involve."

 In addition, the Holy Father is asking Catholics worldwide to give to the Pontifical Good Friday Collection.
-These donations help preserve the holy shrines for pilgrims and support the pastoral, charitable, educational and social works of Christians in the Holy Land.
+This special collection is taken up in all parishes on Good Friday.
+Give at your parish or donate online.
+It is taken up to help provide for the upkeep of holy sites and support the pastoral, charitable, educational and social works of Christians in the Holy Land.
+This collection offers a direct opportunity for parishioners to be witnesses of peace.
+Their support is a sign of Christian unity, which helps protect the holy places.